 The degree and concentration you select significantly impact your career choices.
 A bachelor's degree qualifies you for many entry-level roles, but a master's degree is typically needed for managerial and leadership roles.
 To work as a physician or professor, you must obtain a doctoral degree.

 Bachelor's Degree in Sports Medicine

-A bachelor's in sports medicine or a related field represents the minimum degree you need to work in a sports medicine career.
+A bachelor's in sports medicine or a related field represents the minimum degree you need to work in most sports medicine careers.
 After earning your bachelor's degree, you can continue your education in a master's program or look for entry-level positions.
 As some master's programs require applicants to possess relevant professional experience, you may need to work for a few years before applying to graduate school.

 - Athletic Trainer

 Athletic trainers work with athletes to identify and treat common sports injuries.
 Much of their job involves observing athletes for signs of injury and implementing rehabilitation programs.
 Bachelor's programs prepare students for this profession by covering essential anatomy and physiology topics, including first aid.